 Now you know: Read the label and talk to a trusted adult before taking vitamins.

 - Discuss how these three items are common in our lives and appear safe, but there are specific guidelines for using or consuming them.
 If you do not follow the safety precautions for proper use and storage, there could be harmful consequences.
 Explain that when you dig a little deeper, you often discover new information that you might ordinarily overlook.

 Now Ask: Can you think of other items you come in contact with regularly that are safe when used properly, but dangerous when misused?
 (Answers may include: appliances, cars, medicines, cleaning supplies, etc.)

-• take more than the recommended dose?
+• taking more than the recommended dose?